zcoo/fluss/website/community/dev/ide-setup.md

 See the License for the specific language governing permissions and limitations under the License.
 ```
-4. Go to "Editor" → "Copyright" and choose the "Alibaba" profile as the default profile for this
+4. Go to "Editor" → "Copyright" and choose the "Apache" profile as the default profile for this
    project.
 5. Click "Apply".